-Shoulder dystocia refers to a medical emergency in which the baby’s shoulders remain stuck or lodged inside the mother’s pelvic bone during birth.
+Shoulder dystocia refers to a medical emergency in which the baby’s shoulders remain stuck or lodged against the mother’s pelvic bone during birth.
 While this condition is treatable, a doctor that uses excessive traction or tension on an infant with shoulder dystocia may tear the baby’s nerve fibers, which could then lead to paralysis of the hand or arm.
 This condition is known as Erb’s palsy.
-One or two of every 1000 babies suffer from Erb’s palsy.
+One or two of every 1,000 babies suffer from Erb’s palsy.

-Often times, shoulder dystocia during a difficult birth can trigger Erb’s palsy.
-The nerves in the brachial plexus give feeling and movement to a baby’s fingers, hand and arm, and so babies with this ailment are unable to move the affected upper arm or shoulder.
+Oftentimes, shoulder dystocia during a difficult birth can trigger Erb’s palsy.
+The nerves in the brachial plexus give feeling and movement to a baby’s fingers, hand, and arm, and so babies with this ailment are unable to move the affected upper arm or shoulder.
 Wiggling their fingers may be possible.

-In some cases, the condition may affect the baby’s entire trunk, as well as disrupt the spinal cord’s ability to send messages through normal nerve impulses to the fingers, hand, wrist or arm.
-Babies suffering from this condition therefore appear to be paralyzed in the affected area of the arm.
+In some cases, the condition may affect the baby’s entire trunk, as well as disrupt the spinal cord’s ability to send messages through normal nerve impulses to the fingers, hand, wrist, or arm.
+Babies suffering from this condition, therefore, appear to be paralyzed in the affected area of the arm.

-Causes and risk factors of Erb’s palsy
+Causes and Risk Factors of Erb’s Palsy

 The risk of developing Erb’s palsy may triple if the infant develops shoulder dystocia.

 - Mothers who have previously given birth to a child with shoulder dystocia

 - Mothers who have had induced labor